 News

-Barrie police seek public's help to identify 3 women as they investigate Easter Sunday shooting
+Barrie police identify three women as part of investigation into Easter Sunday shooting

-Barrie police have released photos of three women they want to speak with as part of their investigation into a shooting that occurred downtown on April 5, 2026.
+Barrie police identify three women they were seeking as part of an investigation into a shooting on April 5, 2026

 Barrie police are asking for help from the public in identifying three women in relation to a shooting that occurred downtown during the early morning hours of Easter Sunday on April 5.